vuon9/vuon9/README.md

-I'm Vuong (vɨəŋ˧˧ / v-oo-aw-ng), a software engineer with a decade-long passion for crafting digital experiences.
+I'm Vuong (vɨəŋ˧˧ / v-oo-aw-ng), a software engineer with a decade-long passion for software development experiences.
 From the early days of HTML5, I've been immersed in the world of web development, building everything from interactive front-ends to robust back-ends.
 My toolbelt includes:
 - PHP